MAGICGrants/so-simple-theme/funds/monero/index.md

 title: "MAGIC Monero Fund"
 ---

-MAGIC Grants is in the initial stages of starting a MAGIC Monero Fund.
+MAGIC Grants is pleased to offer a MAGIC Monero Fund to support the Moenro ecosystem!
 Please make sure to familiarize yourself with the important Fund details:

 * [Monero Fund Document](/funds/monero/monero_fund)
 * [MAGIC Grants Policies](/about/documentation)